scanakci/linux-on-litex-blackparrot/README.md

 $ lxterm /dev/ttyUSBX --kernel prebuilt/fpga/Arty/boot.bin.uart.fpga --kernel-adr 0x80000000 --speed=115200
 ```

+If the memory test fails you might need to adjust the [DRAM CL](https://github.com/enjoy-digital/litex/issues/933#issuecomment-873638621).

 This step will boot up LinuX after copying bbl to DRAM through UART.
 The whole process will take roughly 20 minutes.
 You can login with username `root` and password `blackparrot`.